Tucker’s grand slam, Greinke’s gem lead Astros over Angels

 TRAINER’S ROOM

 Astros: 1B Yuli Gurriel (neck stiffness) was eligible to be activated off the 10-day injured list on Friday but is still considered day-to-day.
-Manager Dusty Baker said it remains possible Gurriel could return to the lineup Saturday. … RHP José Urquidy (right shoulder discomfort) is scheduled to throw a bullpen session in Florida on Saturday, but that could be pushed back due to weather.
+Baker said it remains possible Gurriel could return to the lineup Saturday. … RHP José Urquidy (right shoulder discomfort) is scheduled to throw a bullpen session in Florida on Saturday, but that could be pushed back due to weather.

 Angels: C Max Stassi was in the lineup after missing Thursday’s game.
 He left during the sixth inning Wednesday after being hit by a pitch in the left forearm. … RHP Alex Cobb (right wrist inflammation) has not resumed throwing and is unlikely to return until late August.